kescardoso/cryptopedia/README.md

 ## Testing

--  **Responsiveness** -- The responsiveness of this website was consistently tested during the development process: on GITPOD using the Chrome developer tools, as well as locally using real mobile devices, tablets, and desktops.
+-  **Responsiveness** -- The responsiveness of this website was consistently tested locally during the development process: on GITPOD using the Chrome developer tools, as well as physically using iPhone mobile devices, iPad tablets, and Mac desktop.

--  **Browsers** -- The website was tested and verified using in Chrome, Safari, Firefox, Brave and Opera.
+-  **Browsers** -- The website was tested and verified in Chrome, Safari, Firefox, Brave and Opera.

 -  **Code Validation** -- The following **validation services** were used to check the code: